wrossmorrow/oxc/README.md

     >>> python tests/oxctsd_utests.py

 (or python3, depending on your environment settings).
+I haven't tested with python 2.7+, only 3.5.

 Status
 -------------